Pyrdacor/Ambermoon-Advanced/WalkthroughTips.md

 - He is related to water, so you should look for him in the vortex.
 If you don't entered the vortex yet, please look for the tips about the sea creatures.
 - If you can't find him directly, you should ask someone about him.
 Maybe someone has seen him.
 - His quests are mainly focused on finding things on Lyramion.
 Some require that the current daytime is night.
-But you can still search at day to see more, then when you found it, wait until night (usually 0:00 to 4:00) and move or interact to trigger the event.
+But you can still search at day to see more.
+Then when you found it, wait until night (usually 0:00 to 4:00) and move or interact to trigger the event.
+- The upside down tree is just a chopped down tree and it is very close to the five trees.
+You don't have to go far.
+You can search at day with the eagle and when you found it hop off the eagle and approach it at night.

 Things not to miss: